deejaygraham/deejaygraham.github.io/_posts/2016-07-01-language-in-thought-and-action.md

 river," a second man can say, "He says he sees a river" — which is a statement about a statement.
 About this statement-about-a-statement further statements can be made — and about those, still more.
 Language, in short, can be about language.
-This is a fundamental way in which human noise-making systems differ from the cries of animals.</blockquote>
+This is a fundamental way in which human noise-making systems differ from the cries of animals.

-<p>S.I.
-Hayakawa</p>